 As well as being a great workout on the water, some of the best rowing machines, including magnetic, water or air-based machines, can give you a great all over body workout.
-By the way, you can get a rowing machine at a cut-rate price thanks to this year's Black Friday rowing machine deals.

 But, if you're a newbie to rowing, or keep picking up injuries, what are the tricks to getting a good workout and making sure you keep your form every time?

 Hydrow and professional rowing athlete Sera Moon Busse says it can be down to perfecting our stride or even the way we hold the handle of the rowing machine.
 Sera shares her tips on how to get the most out of your rowing workout.

 Improper sequencing – don’t overcomplicate it

 Remember, arms away from the body, then swing the shoulders and core forward, then let the knees come up as you slide toward the screen.
 The reason that sequence is so important is so that you end up in the strongest position possible once you reach the catch.

 Every stroke you take is essentially like picking up something heavy off the floor.
 Improper sequencing leads to improper setup, which means you won’t be able to lift as much, or as comfortably.